AblionGE/MPI-Ant-Colony-Optimization-Algorithm/doc/report/mpi_results.md

 }
 ```

-I had to limit the maximum value of pheromons to 1 because in some cases, it can become bigger than 1 and then, if the program runs long enough, it can diverge to the infinity.
+I had to limit the maximum value of pheromons to 1 because in some cases, it can become bigger than 1 and then, if the program runs long enough, it can diverge to infinity.

 ### Serial